-In the beginning "Pre-Primary" Montessori environments were created for the 2 1/2 to 6 year age group.
-The children, about 30 in each class, worked in mixed age group environments with trained adults who guided their work with Montessori materials in the areas of Exercises of Practical Life, Sensorial, Mathematics and Language.
-Children worked individually, choosing their work according to their plans, following the ground rules, talking softly to each other, being in charge of themselves, experiencing and arriving at their own learning.
+In the beginning Primary Montessori environments were created for the 2 1/2 to 6 age group.
+The children, about 30 in each class, worked in mixed age group environments with two trained adults in a class, who guided their work with Montessori materials in the areas of Exercises of Practical Life, Sensorial, Mathematics, Language and Culture.
+Children worked individually, choosing their work according to their plans, following the ground rules, talking softly to each other, being in charge of themselves and experiencing and arriving at their own learning.

-As the children grew older, the "Primary" class (6-9 year olds) was designed to allow a few older children to go to a space of their own in small groups of 3 to 10 to work with the teacher at a more advanced level.
+As the children grew older, the Elementary class was designed to allow a few older children to go into a space of their own in small groups of 3 to 10 to work with the teacher at a more advanced level.
 Such learning was not confined to the requirements of their age or class, but guided by the children's own needs and interests.

-The experience of working at the Pre-primary level reinforced the understanding of Montessori philosophy, principles and methodologies.
-It was now felt necessary to extend the Montessori Methodology to older age groups.
+The school's experience of working at the Primary level reinforced it's understanding of Montessori philosophy, principles and methodologies.
+It was now felt necessary to extend the Montessori Methodology to ages 6 to 12 and beyond.

-In August 1994 and July 1995 the school invited Natasia De Lange, a Montessori teacher from Holland visited Abacus to look at the work being done at Abacus.
+In August 1994 and July 1995 the school invited Natasia De Lange, a Montessori teacher from Holland, to look at the work being done at Abacus.
 Her training and experience was in the 4 to 12 age group.
 As a result of her visits, the school introduced mixed age groups at the Elementary level.
 She also helped with making Montessori materials for the higher age groups to encourage individual activity and reduce lecture-based lessons.

-From this point onwards Abacus began individual activity time in mixed age groups for Primary (6-9) and Elementary (9-12) classes while also continuing lecture-based classes within the prescribed syllabus.
+From this point onwards Abacus began individual activity time in mixed age groups for Elementary classes while also continuing lecture-based classes within the prescribed syllabus.

-Amukta Mahapatra who led the first Abacus team of teachers as Principal, resigned in 1995 and moved to Bhubaneswar.
+Amukta Mahapatra who led the first Abacus team of teachers as Principal, resigned in 1995.

 In January 1996, Nandita Krishnan became the principal.
-By June 1996 the school had reached Class 7 and under her watch became affiliated to the Council for Indian School Certificate Examinations in November 1996.
+By June 1996 the school had reached Class 7 and became affiliated to the Council for Indian School Certificate Examinations in November 1996.

 Abacus was also working on setting up a permanent home.
-Land was acquired in Perungudi and building plans were made by Laurie Baker who showed tremendous sensitivity to preparing an environment for the child, creating a unique experience for those in the school who interacted with him.
+Land was acquired in Perungudi and building plans were made by Laurie Baker who showed tremendous sensitivity to the needs of the school from the Montessori viewpoint.